danielabar/meblog/src/markdown/ruby-configurable-retry.md

 In Ruby, the `retry` keyword is used to repeat the execution of a block of code within a `rescue` clause.
 It allows you to handle and recover from exceptions by retrying the failed operation.
 In a web application, you would typically want to retry an external network request, but to keep the examples simple for this post, we'll be looking at some code that reads a file.
 There are many reasons why reading a file could fail, among them, if the file is not available on the file system.

-For example, the `FileReader` class below is initialized with a path to a file, then attempts to read from the file using the `File.read` method, which could raise an error if the file is not available on disk:
+The `FileReader` class below is initialized with a path to a file, then attempts to read from the file using the `File.read` method, which could raise an error if the file is not available on disk:

 ```ruby
 class FileReader